IngoGege/xXMLConfigFile/README.md

 * **NSPrefix:** The prefix for the XmlNamespaceManager, which is then used in XPath.
 * **DoBackup:** If set to true a backup file will be created before modifying and saving the original file.
 * **Ensure:** Define whether the attribute is Present or Absent.
+* **EnforceNullXMLNS:** Enforcement of not using the default XmlNamespaceManager.
+Usefull when items don't have one.

 ## Versions
 ### Unreleased

+### 2.0.0.2
+* Fixed enforcement of XmlNamespaceManager
+* introduced new parameter EnforceNullXMLNS

 ### 2.0.0.1
 * Fixed Remove-XMLItem backup functionality